SujanaSuresh/Maru-Batting-Case-Study/README.md

 Question 3:

 CLV for each segment was calculated using the following formula:
 The segment with the highest CLV is the Elite Ball players targeted with the party.
-They have a value of
+They have a value of () when subtracting their acquisition cost and a lifetime of 11 years .

+Question 4:

+We suggest that the most attractive customer segment is the Elite ball players (Party).
+That is because they have the highest Customer Lifetime Value of all segments.
+They bring a lot of revenue and compensate for the big investments.
+However, since they are not a large group, MBC needs other segments too, such as Little Leagues to cover the costs and take advantage of the facilities for the rest of the hours.

+Question 5 - 6:

+Calculating the new CLV after the price discount and the increase in the retention rate, the loss in the revenue is compensated by the higher retention rate.
+The lifetime of Elite ball players increases by 4 years.

+# Conclusion

+Price promotion would benefit the company, as long as it leads to greater CLV, so MBC should offer the discount.